Kramin42/Crawl-Log-Api/README.md

     python server.py

-By default, it loads config_default.yml which is set todownload all the files from servers listed in sources_default.yml.
+By default, it loads config_default.yml which is set to download all the files from servers listed in sources_default.yml.
 To override this, copy config_default.yml to config.yml and then edit, linking potentially other sources.yml files.